|

 Laurent Ponsot (of Domaine Ponsot) flew to New York to ensure that the counterfeited bottles of his family domaine's Clos St Denis, listed in the Acker Merall & Condit auction, would not appear at the auction, and yet... they did.

 Mr Ponsot worked closely with the FBI, which led to the arrest of Rudy Kurniawan on 8 March 2012.
-He was sentenced to 10 years in prison.
-And the rest is history.
+He was sentenced to 10 years in prison, and the rest is history.
 Rudy counterfeited many other high-end wines, including DRC.
-It is said that despite efforts to retrieve them, many of Rudy's counterfeited bottles are still on the market.
+The imitations were said to be so close to the real thing that, despite efforts to retrieve them, many of Rudy's counterfeited bottles are still on the market.

-Another of Rudy's victims, Bill Koch, filed a lawsuit against him in 2009, alleging Kurniawan knowingly sold fake bottles to him and other collectors at auction and privately.
+Another of Rudy's victims, Bill Koch, filed a lawsuit against him in 2009, alleging Kurniawan knowingly sold fake bottles to him and other collectors at auctions and privately.

-Even if, as a Sommelier and Wine buyer, I have been fighting to prevent counterfeited and fake bottles by doing meticulous inspections and always buying and selling genuine wines with proven authenticity, provenance and conditions, I must admit that it is quite fascinating how Rudy Kurniawan succeeded in doing such a "Tour de force"!
+Even though, as a Sommelier and Wine buyer and in my current position as Wine Quality Control director, I have been fighting to prevent counterfeited and fake bottles by meticulously inspecting and always buying and selling genuine wines with proven authenticity, provenance, and conditions, I must admit that it is quite fascinating how Rudy Kurniawan succeeded in doing such a "Tour de force"!

 In March 2012, Rudy Kurniawan was arrested for counterfeiting and selling fake wine bottles (for at least 6 years before his arrest).
 This incident brought to light the issue of counterfeit and fake wines in the auction industry.
 Auction houses began to inspect all the bottles they sell more carefully to prevent such incidents from happening again.
-And yet there are still plenty of counterfeited and fake bottles around, as Rudy was only one of many counterfeiters.
-A very talented one that is, but not the only one, as other groups of counterfeiters have been found, dismantled and imprisoned since then.
+And yet, there are still plenty of counterfeit and fake bottles around, as Rudy was only one of many counterfeiters.
+A very talented one, but not the only one, as other groups of counterfeiters have been found, dismantled, and imprisoned since then.

-Rudy counterfeited numerous unique bottles of iconic wines such as magnums of Le Pin 1982, Chateau Lafleur 1947, and other Bordeaux, as well as Domaine de la Romanee Conti, Domaine Ponsot, amongst other Burgundy wines.
-And, from the early 2000s until his arrest in 2012, he successfully sold his counterfeited bottles to his friends, acquaintances, auction bidders, and collectors via some of the world's most famous Auction Houses.
+Rudy counterfeited numerous unique bottles of iconic wines, such as magnums of Le Pin 1982, Chateau Lafleur 1947, and other Bordeaux, as well as Domaine de la Romanee Conti and Domaine Ponsot, among other Burgundy wines.
+From the early 2000s until his arrest in 2012, he successfully sold his counterfeited bottles to his friends, acquaintances, auction bidders, and collectors via private dinners and some of the world's most famous Auction Houses.

-Rudy's scam scheme and arrest marked an important historical time for auction houses and the world wine market.
+Rudy's scam scheme and arrest marked a critical historical time for auction houses and the world wine market.
 The auction market was wounded.
 Bidders were suspicious.
-And both wine professionals and the public came to realise that the market was, in fact, flooded with fakes and counterfeits.
-And, more importantly, Rudy was only the tip of the iceberg, as a few other wine fraudsters and counterfeiters were also arrested around the same time period, in the early 2010s.
+Both wine professionals and the public came to realise that the market was, in fact, flooded with fakes and counterfeits.
+More importantly, Rudy was only the tip of the iceberg, as a few other wine fraudsters and counterfeiters were also arrested around the same time period, in the early 2010s.

-Since then, it has been said that at least 15-20% of the top-tier wines of Bordeaux and Burgundy are probably fakes or counterfeits, especially vintages of the 80s and before.
-If you take Lafite Rothschild, for example, there are probably more bottles in the market than the original total amount that was ever produced at the Chateau.
+Since then, it has been said that at least 15-20% of the top-tier wines of Bordeaux and Burgundy are probably fakes or counterfeits, especially vintages from the 80s and before.
+If you take Lafite Rothschild, for example, there are probably more bottles in the market than the original total amount produced at the Chateau.

 Historically, wine fraud has always existed, one way or another.
 Whether it was

-• enhancing weak wine (due to weak vintage) with other (unauthorised) grape varieties from warmer climates (i.e. adding Rhone grape varieties to Pinot Noir in Burgundy), or
+- Enhancing weak wine (due to weak vintage) with other (unauthorised) grape varieties from warmer climates (i.e., adding Rhone grape varieties to Pinot Noir in Burgundy),

-• adding Spanish grapes such as Tempranillo or other grapes (even from North Africa, e.g. Maroc) to strengthen weak Bordeaux wines, for example, or
+- Adding Spanish grapes such as Tempranillo or other grapes from the Languedoc (even from North Africa, e.g. Morocco) to strengthen weak Bordeaux wines,

-Up until the early 1980s, certain fraudulent practices were all fine and even admitted as common practices to a certain extent, as most people knew about them and accepted to do them, closing their eyes and saying nothing, even if it was against the Appellation of Origin's rules.
+Until the early 1980s, certain fraudulent practices were accepted and even admitted as common practices to a certain extent, as most people knew about them.
+Some even revealed that they were applying them, disregarding the law, even if it was against the Appellation of Origin's rules.

-Bulk wines from Languedoc, Spain or even some northern African countries (e.g. Maroc, Algeria, Tunisia...) reaching Bordeaux to reinforce the wines in weak vintages were not uncommon practices, but no illustrious Bordeaux producers will ever tell you that...
+As mentioned above, for a few decades until the early 80s, bulk wines from Languedoc, Spain, or even some northern African countries (e.g., Morocco, Algeria, Tunisia...) reaching Bordeaux to reinforce the wines in weak vintages were not uncommon practices.
+Still, no illustrious Bordeaux producers will ever tell you that...

 1982: The first great vintage that changed Bordeaux winemaking methods under the influence of the American taste.

 What happened next changed the wine-buying and selling scene forever.
-Robert Parker Junior, a lawyer passionate about wine, wrote detailed and persuasive notes and reviews about all wines he tasted, consigning them into a newsletter primarily intended for his family, friends and colleagues.
-He came to Bordeaux to assess, evaluate and rate the 1982 vintage.
+Robert Parker Jr., a lawyer passionate about wine, wrote detailed and persuasive notes and reviews about all the wines he tasted, consigning them to a newsletter primarily intended for his family, friends, and colleagues.
+He visited Bordeaux to assess, evaluate, and rate the 1982 vintage.

 The quality of the 1982 Bordeaux vintages was the result of a combination of the vintage's exceptional conditions during the growing and ripening seasons, which had not been seen for the last few decades, not since 1961 at least, 21 years earlier (most of the 60s and 70s in Bordeaux being terrible in terms of wine quality and consistency); as well as the consequences of the first of a long list of heat waves that have become very common, or even became the new norm (I should say), due to the rapid increase of climate and weather changes and global warming, over the last 40 years, which, interestingly enough, produced some of the most spectacular Bordeaux vintages such as 1985, 1989, 1990, 2005, 2009, 2010, 2015, 2016, 2019, 2020...

-...and even the controversial 2003 (controversial in a way that most connoisseurs, buyers and critics rated it very high during the En Primeurs campaign (I hated it then as it was over-riped, unbalanced and inconsistent), while realising their mistakes once bottled, 2 years later, mentioning the same reasons I did 2 years earlier, and it ended up being one of the most difficult vintages to sell (lots of cancelled orders and the wine remained on the retailer's shelves for years after that).
+...and even the controversial 2003 that most connoisseurs, buyers and critics rated it very high during the En Primeurs campaign (personally, I hated it then when I tasted during the En Primeur campaign in Bordeaux, as it was one of the most over-riped, unbalanced and inconsistent vintages I ever tasted), However, they realised their mistakes once bottled, 2 years later, when they start lowering their scores, while mentioning the same flows I had found 2 years earlier (during the campaign).
+It ended up being one of the most challenging Bordeaux vintages to sell (lots of cancelled orders and the wine remained on the retailer's shelves for years).

-However, going back to the 1982 vintage, once super highly rated by Robert Parker Jr. and America having bitten the hook, from that moment on, Bordeaux wine (and also Burgundy to a certain extent) ceased to be an accessible and approachable beverage of choice to the mass and became a luxury good, a commodity, an object of speculation, which would rapidly become highly sought-after and speculated upon by both amateurs and avid wine collectors.
+However, going back to the 1982 vintage, once super highly rated by Robert Parker Jr. and America having bitten the hook, from that moment on, Bordeaux wine (and also Burgundy to a certain extent) ceased to be an accessible and approachable beverage of choice to the mass and became a luxury item, a commodity, an object of speculation, a financial investment, which would rapidly become highly sought-after and speculated upon by both amateurs and avid wine collectors.

-From that moment on, the top tiers of Bordeaux and Burgundy ceased to be consumed for pleasure, prices skyrocketed and they evidently became wines for investment to generate a profit, more than for consumption.
+From that moment on, the top tiers of Bordeaux and Burgundy ceased to be consumed for pleasure, prices gradually skyrocketed, and they evidently became wines for investment to generate a profit, more than for consumption.
 It became an object of "convoitise"!

 Parker's visit to Bordeaux and the resulting 1982 vintage ratings he produced in his newsletter (wine publication) called the "Wine Advocate" and those from the other critics and wine magazines, who followed in his footsteps, forever impacted the wine world.
 It was "The" turning point in wine fraud history.
 Basically, that's when it all started.